-Roughly, a "pound" is a municipally-run facility which 'detains, maintains or disposes' of dogs and cats which have been placed there after legal seizure under the legal authority of either a municipal by-law or the Dog Owners Liability Act ("DOLA") [ARA s.1(1)].
-Indeed, any facility that receives such seized animals is by that fact - at least with respect to that animal - legally a "pound".
+Roughly, a "pound" is a municipally-run facility which 'detains, maintains or disposes' of dogs and cats which have been placed there after legal seizure under the authority of either a municipal by-law or the Dog Owners Liability Act ("DOLA") [ARA s.1(1)].
+Indeed, any facility that receives such seized animals is by that fact - and at least with respect to that animal - legally a "pound".

-On the other hand, a "shelter" is basically any other premises where a dog or cat (or any animal for that matter) is held, if it has been received by the shelter in any manner OTHER THAN resulting from legal seizure.
+On the other hand, a "shelter" is basically any other premises where a dog or cat (or any animal for that matter) is held, if it has been received by the shelter in any manner other than resulting from legal seizure.
 The classic example would be a stray dog brought to an OSPCA (Ontario Society for the Prevention of Cruelty to Animals) facility by a member of the public who picked it up.
 As there has been no legal "seizure" of the dog in that example, it should avoid 'pound' status.